 Asphalt Shingle Weight and Tonnage Planning

-Most roofers see a difference in shingle tonnage right away: three-tab averages 250 pounds per square; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands between three and five tons before underlayment is added, which is exactly why roofing dumpsters use lower side walls than general construction cans.
-How does that translate to a 10-yard container?
-The hooklift truck routes only what the weight limit can cap on a single pickup.
+Most roofers know three-tab averages 250 pounds per square, architectural laminate runs closer to 400; a 25-square tear-off lands three to five tons before underlayment is added.
+How does that route through a hooklift truck?
+Roofing dumpsters use lower side walls to keep weight inside the weight limit on a single pickup.
+A 10-yard can take half-square jobs without capping out.

 Close-up of stacked asphalt three-tab shingle tear-off debris inside a matte-black roofing roll-off dumpster, weathered steel rear door swung open showing the low-wall walk-in entry, bright outdoor light, clean documentary composition